The Startup Canvas is designed to start sketching initial ideas for a business idea.

 3. Value Proposition

 This is the most important section of your startup model.
 The unique value proposition is a single, clear compelling message that states why you are different and worth buying.

 The StartUp Canvas adopted from Lean Canvas.
 Ash Maurya doesn’t recommend getting carried away with fully defining a solution just yet.
 Rather simply sketch out the top 3 features your product has.

 Market size is the most important factor for a startup to put on the canvas.
 Is your market new, existing or re-segmented?

-Is it worth to build a product? it’s just as critical to start finding, building and testing a significant path to your customers from day one.
+Is it worth building a product? it’s just as critical to start finding, building, and testing a significant path to your customers from day one.
 Describe marketing channels both inbound and outbound strategies.
 This also includes pricing strategies as well.

 Revenue Depends on your pricing strategy.
 Describe revenue streams with a breakeven point.

 9. Key Performance Indicators

 Key Performance Indicators (KPIs) are the elements of your plan that express what you want to achieve by when.
 For Example one of the Financial KPI is Growth in Revenue.

 List out key members of your workforce.
 These include Founders, Co-Founders, Partners, Investors, Advisers, and other employees.